whitefusionhq/phaedra/README.md

 Phaedra is a web microframework for writing serverless Ruby functions.
 They are isolated pieces of logic which respond to HTTP requests (GET, POST, etc.) and typically get mounted at a particular URL path.
 They can be tested locally and deployed to a supported serverless hosting platform or to any [Rack-compatible web server](https://github.com/rack/rack).

-Serverless compatibility is presently focused on [Vercel](https://vercel.com), but there are likely additional platforms we'll be adding support for in the future (OpenFaaS, Fission, etc.).
+Serverless compatibility is presently focused on [Vercel](https://vercel.com) and [OpenFaaS](https://openfaas.com), but there are likely additional platforms we'll be adding support for in the future.

 ## Installation